MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 ## Open in Excel

-To provide access to live results of your query in an Excel workbook, follow these steps:
+To access live results of your query in an Excel workbook, follow these steps:

 1. In the query window, create and select the query that you want to share.